Top 10 Tips for Altitude Hiking

 Dress to succeed (not to impress).

+Depending on other factors, temperature, rain, time of day, and wind, you may want to add another waterproof or windproof layer.
+I keep my rain jacket at the top of my bag so it is accessible quickly and easily.
 The layering system ensures that you can quickly warm up or cool down without too much effort.
 It is important not to underestimate the weather on a mountain, including the wind on the summit.
 Conditions can also change quickly, and you must be prepared for anything.

 lenana peak kenya